 Q: What is the Unconfirmed Makeshift Museum?

-A: It’s an artist-run independent project space, part lemonade made with life’s lemons, part institutional critique, part suburban intervention, part resistance.
+A: It’s an artist-run independent contemporary art space, part lemonade made with life’s lemons, part institutional critique, part suburban intervention, part resistance.

 Q: What do you mean by utopian, a hefty word used in your mission statement?